pingcap/docs/ticdc/ticdc-sink-to-cloud-storage.md

 ## Configure sink URI

-This section describes how to configure cloud storage, including `S3`, `Azure Blob Storage`, and `NFS`, in the changefeed URI.
+This section describes how to configure cloud storage, including Amazon S3, Azure Blob Storage, and NFS, in the changefeed URI.

 ### Configure S3 or Azure Blob Storage in sink URI